cobianzo/react-edit-posterlens/README.md

         - currentObject3D, which calls and copy that info into currentObjectData.
     - or, we can update the data by editing the inputs in the panel.
 That info is saved in state:
         - currentObjectData
-    - When we modify something , we update the `worldOptions`.
+    - When we modify something , we update the `plOptions`.
         - worldOptions is used when exporting the configuration of the panorama, representing the state of what you see in the viewer.

 # Important notes